Tafila Technical University: College of Arts

 The College of Arts offers B.A degrees in two programs: English Language and Literature and Arabic Language and Literature.
 The Department of Humanities and Social Sciences is a non degree-granting department.

-In addition to that, the College of Arts offers educational courses for associate diploma students affiliated with the TTU's Intermediate Technical Community College.
+In addition, the College of Arts offers educational courses for associate diploma students affiliated with the TTU's Intermediate Technical Community College.

-College of engineering (Run)
+College of Engineering (Run)

 The College of Engineering was established on January 17, 2005.
-Now, it has five academic departments: Computer and Telecommunication Eng.,Electrical Eng., Mechanical Eng., Natural Resources Eng., and Civil engineering.
-It offers a B.Sce degrees.
-In the scholar year 2008–2009, the number of students is 1000.
+Now, it has five academic departments: Computer and Telecommunication Eng., Electrical Eng., Mechanical Eng., Natural Resources Eng., and Civil Engineering.